UNION COUNTY

 Notes About Existing Stations...

 New Dover (CCC&St.L) - The Big four ran this line as a branch from Springfield to Delaware, the tracks survive from Springfield to Mechanicsburg servicing the elevators there.
-Just a few places are left north of that point where the road is identifiable.
+The station's original location was at the south end of Church Street (GPS: 40.246204,-83.300893).
+Just a few places are left north of that point where the railbed is identifiable.
 There still is a formidable bridge at White Sulpher, crossing the Scioto River (there are foundation stones from the station at White Sulpher still visible).
-Though the New Dover station is quit visible from the road, I doubt few people recognize it for what it is, or even know that the station is surviving. -- William Westhoff
+Walter Low moved the station to his family farm in the 1920 (the Low Family have been on this farm continuously since 1844).

-Raymond (T&OC) - Moved from tracks which are south of town.
-Local historical society has a depot replica on SR 347, not to be confused with this original station.
+Raymond (T&OC) - Moved from its original location on the SE side of Dayton Avenue at approximately GPS: 40.332258, -83.469580.
+The local historical society has a replica depot on SR 347, not to be confused with this original station.